 - Adjacent to Morningside College campus

-- Includes a pool, playground, tennis courts, and greenspace!
+- 12-acre park with a pool, playground, restroom six tennis courts, and greenspace

 - 30th & Virginia

-- Includes a pool, wheelchair accessible play structure, tennis courts, baseball field, large picnic shelter, disc golf course, and more!
+- 15-acre park with a pool, wheelchair accessible play structure, six tennis courts, one baseball field, large picnic shelter, futsal court, 9-hole disc golf course, and more!

 - W. 1st & John